Etiology of Ischemic Stroke

 tPA, thrombolysis-in-situ, and/or mechanical thrombectomy

-Most patients are not candidates for thrombolytic therapy; they should be given an antiplatelet drug (usually aspirin 325 mg orally) when they are admitted to the hospital.
-Contraindications to antiplatelet drugs include aspirin-induced or nonsteroidal anti-inflammatory drug (NSAID)-induced asthma or urticaria, other hypersensitivity to aspirin or to tartrazine, acute gastrointestinal bleeding, glucose-6-phosphate dehydrogenase (G6PD) deficiency, and use of warfarin.
+Most patients are not candidates for thrombolytic therapy; they should be given an antiplatelet medication (usually aspirin 325 mg orally) when they are admitted to the hospital.
+Contraindications to antiplatelet medications include aspirin-induced or nonsteroidal anti-inflammatory drug (NSAID)-induced asthma or urticaria, other hypersensitivity to aspirin or to tartrazine, acute gastrointestinal bleeding, glucose-6-phosphate dehydrogenase (G6PD) deficiency, and use of warfarin.

 Although tPA can cause fatal or other symptomatic brain hemorrhage, patients treated with tPA strictly according to protocols still have a higher likelihood of functional neurologic recovery.
-Only physicians experienced in stroke management should use tPA to treat patients with acute stroke; inexperienced physicians are more likely to violate protocols, resulting in more brain hemorrhages and deaths.
+Only clinicians experienced in stroke management should use tPA to treat patients with acute stroke; inexperienced physicians are more likely to violate protocols, resulting in more brain hemorrhages and deaths.
 When tPA is given incorrectly (eg, when given despite the presence of exclusion criteria), risk of hemorrhage due to tPA is high mainly for patients who have had stroke; risk of brain hemorrhage is very low (about 0.5%; 95% confidence interval of 0 to 2.0% [ 1 Treatment references Ischemic stroke is sudden neurologic deficits that result from focal cerebral ischemia associated with permanent brain infarction (eg, positive results on diffusion-weighted MRI).
-Common causes... read more ]) for patients who have had a stroke mimic.
-If experienced physicians are not available on site, consultation with an expert at a stroke center (including video evaluation of the patient [telemedicine]), if possible, may enable these physicians to use tPA.
+Common causes... read more ]) for patients who have had a stroke mimic (eg, hemiplegic migraine, certain CNS infections, postictal paralysis, functional neurologic disorders).
+If experienced clinicians are not available on site, consultation with an expert at a stroke center (including video evaluation of the patient [telemedicine]), if possible, may enable these clinicians to use tPA.
 Because most poor outcomes result from failure to strictly adhere to the protocol, a checklist of inclusion and exclusion criteria should be used.

 Before treatment with tPA, the following are required: